-In 1973, the Center for Human Radiobiology (CHR), Argonne National Laboratory, initiated a follow up study of surviving patients and a program to exhume deceased patients for whom permission could be obtained.
-These studies were designed to examine how much plutonium remained in the bodies of subjects.
+In 1973, the Center for Human Radiobiology (CIIR), Argonne National Laboratory, initiated a follow up study of surviving patients and a program to exhume deceased patients for whom permission could be obtained.
+These studies were designed to examine how such plutonium remained in the bodics of subjects.
 The 1974 AEC investigations found that even by 1973 standards, informed consent had not been obtained for these studies.
-A memorandum dated December 21, 1972 from [name deleted], Argonne National Laboratory, to [name deleted], Center for Human Radiobiology, contained the following instructions in regard to studies on the surviving patients:
+A memorandum dated Deomber 21, 1972 from (name deleted], Argonne National Laboratory, to (name deleted), Center for Human Radiobiology, contained the following instructions in regard to studies on the surviving palients:

-"Please note that outside of CHR we will never use the word plutonium in regard to these cases.
-'These individuals are of interest to us because they may have received a radioactive material at some time' is the kind of statement to be made, if we need to say anything at all" [emphasis in original].
+lease note that outside of CHR we will never use the word plutonium in regard to these cases.
+"These individuals are of Interest to us because they may have rereived a radioactive material at some time' is the kind of statement to be made, if ye need to say anything at all (emphasis in original).
 (Quoted in Division of Inspection Report 44-2-326, U.S. Atomic Energy Commission, August 16, 1974, p.
-19)
+19.)

-Consequently, patients alive in 1973 were not informed that they had been injected with plutonium in the 1940s.
-Relatives of deceased patients were told that exhumation was necessary to determine the composition of an "unknown" mixture of injected radioactive isotopes.
-Injection was also represented as having been an experimental treatment for the patients' diseases, a statement that is not true.
+Consequently, patients alive in 1973 were not informed that they and been injected with plutonium in the 1940s.
+Relatives of dea cased patients were told that exhumation was necessary to deterinne the composition of an "unknown" mixture of injected radioacwive isotopes.
+Injection was also represented as having been an ex-

+The isotopes.
+Injection was also represented as having been an exor perimental treatment for the patients' diseases, a statement that is r iot true.
 As a second AEC investigation concluded:

-"Relative to the study undertaken in 1973, informed consent was not obtained from surviving patients who were the subject of the study."
+Relative to the study undertaken in 1973, informed consent was not obtained from urviving patients who were the subject of the study.

-"Consent, following improper disclosure, was obtained from the next of kin of an exhumed patient.
-Improper disclosure was made to the next of kin of additional deceased patients who have not been exhumed."
-(Division of Inspection Report 44-2-330, U.S. Atomic Energy Commission, August 12, 1974, pp. 11, 12.)
+Consent, following improper disclosure, was obtained from the next of kin of an

+5 xhumed patient.
+Improper disclosure was made to the next of kin of additional doeased patients who have not been exhumed.
+(Division of Inspection Report 44-2-

+30, U.S. Atomic Energy Commission, August 12, 1974, pp. 11, 12.)